Hawaii Layoffs — June 2020

 | Foodland Kauai | Kapaa | 81 | Layoff |

-The most significant filing came from Four Seasons Resort Wailea at its Maui facility, reporting 1,023 affected workers.
+The largest notice was filed by Four Seasons Resort Wailea at its Maui facility, reporting 1,023 affected workers.
 Grand Hyatt Kauai Resort & Spa followed with 755 workers.

 Trend & Outlook